 What is SafeSearch?

 SafeSearch is a search engine’s optional, internal filtering feature that limits explicit search and image results.
-When the Covenant Eyes Filter is being used, it will automatically enable and enforce SafeSearch for popular search engines.
+We automatically enable and enforce SafeSearch for popular search engines for filter users.

 In My Account, you can select either the Standard Blocking Level or the Strong Blocking Level:

-- Standard Blocking Level: enables and enforces SafeSearch for Google and Bing
+- Standard Blocking Level (default): enables and enforces SafeSearch for Google and Bing

 - Strong Blocking Level: enables and enforces SafeSearch for Google, Bing, and Yahoo